josephbowles/broadcast_nl/README.md

 The MATLAB code of this repository contains:

 - [PrepareAndRun_HeuristicSearchBroadcast.m](https://github.com/josephbowles/broadcast_nl/blob/main/PrepareAndRun_HeuristicSearchBroadcast.m):
-Script which is read to perform a Heuristic Search method to find the optimal visibility of a given quantum state in the broadcast nonlocal scenario.
+Script which is read to perform a Heuristic Search method to find the optimal visibility of a given quantum state in the broadcast nonlocality scenario.
 This script has several adjustable parameters such as, setting a target state and the relative noise, number of parties, number of input per parties, number of outputs.

 - [PrepareAndRun_SteeringHeuristicSearchBroadcast2Bobs.m](https://github.com/josephbowles/broadcast_nl/blob/main/PrepareAndRun_SteeringHeuristicSearchBroadcast2Bobs.m):
 Script which is read to perform a Heuristic Search method to find the optimal visibility of a given quantum state in the broadcast steering scenario with 2 untrusted Bobs.
 This script has various adjustable parameters such as, setting a target state and the relative noise, number of input per parties, number of outputs.